FAQs About Mindfulness Meditation

 Daily practice is encouraged and will produce the most benefit from the course.
 Even a few minutes a day will help maintain consistency.
 Committing to class attendance and home practice will enable you to gain the most from class series.

 Although mindfulness meditation has proven helpful for anxiety, some people may feel some anxiety when turning attention inward.
 If this happens to you, you can see what it’s like to take an attitude of curiosity towards the experience – noticing the characteristics of anxiety and your thoughts about the sensations.
 Turning towards an unpleasant experience can help it dissipate.
+It is best to reach out to your instructor if anxiety interferes with your practice.

 Do I have to sit cross-legged on a cushion to meditate?